 But what about comparing yourself to yourself?

 Something interesting happens when you compare yourself to yourself.
 You tend to look at a former you more objectively than you look at other people.
 And you also know that any achievements you made previously you are capable of now.
 So when you compare yourself to yourself you can actually create a good amount of self motivation.

-But always remember that you do look at yourself objectively when you’re comparing yourself to yourself.
+Always make sure that you genuinely do look at yourself objectively when you’re comparing yourself to yourself.
 Don’t look at the former you in an overly positive or negative light.
 Be completely objective.

 For instance, you might like to consider all the positive things that you did back then that were good for you, and ask yourself whether you do those same things now.
 Also ask what mistakes you made in the past that you can learn from now.